UTrace: Poisoning Forensics for Private Collaborative Learning: UTrace Framework

+Realizing the traceback algorithm within the PPML setting presents significant challenges related to scalability and numerical precision, primarily due to the representation of values and the computational overhead of cryptographic operations.
+While the main overhead of \syscamel is a result of generic protocols such as training and inference for which optimized protocols already exist, we focus here on two optimizations specific to the computation of \sysgradient. \ifdefined\isnotextended We discuss additional optimizations in Appendix~\ref*{appx:mpc_opt} in the extended version of this work\citeextended. \else We discuss additional optimizations in Appendix~\ref{appx:mpc_opt}. \fi

+\myparagraph{Heuristic Sample Selection} The primary performance bottleneck in the traceback algorithm lies in evaluating the cosine similarity between training and test gradients.
+This bottleneck arises from the reliance on fixed-point division and square root operations, both of which are significantly more expensive in secure computation settings.
+Integer division and square root protocols such as those based on Goldschmidt and Raphson-Newton iterations~\cite{Aly2019-zz} require significantly more communication rounds compared to other operations, increasing both latency and bandwidth usage.

-\myparagraph{Heuristic Sample Selection} Although the previous optimization of multiplying by the reciprocal square root improves efficiency, we still have to compute $\cO(\abs{\cT} \cdot \abs{D_i})$ reciprocals per partition for each traceback.
-Therefore, we propose another optimization to improve the computational complexity of the $\topk{k}$ cosine score selection.
-The key idea is to leverage the fact that $\topk{k}$ involves a sum over only $k$ terms.
-If those $k$ terms can be (approximately) identified without exactly computing the values over all training samples in a partition, we can compute expensive operations over only those samples.
-The full protocol is presented in Protocol~\ref{protocol:traceback-heuristic} in Appendix~\ref{sec:appx:secureprotocols}.
+Although we can compute these operations using efficient approximations for the reciprocal square root operation, the protocol still requires evaluating $\cO(\abs{\cT} \cdot \abs{D_i})$ reciprocals per partition for each traceback computation.
+To address this, we propose an optimization aimed at improving the computational complexity of selecting the $\topk{k}$ cosine similarity scores.
+The core observation is that the $\topk{k}$ selection ultimately depends on only $\topk{k}$ terms from the entire set of training samples.
+If we can approximately identify these $k$ terms without fully evaluating the cosine similarity across all samples in a partition, we can significantly reduce the number of expensive operations required.

 We propose a $\topkl{k}{l}$ selection scheme, in which a coarser set $\tilde{I}_i$ of $l$ indices are determined via a heuristic function $h(z, \hat{z})$, where $z$ is a training sample $z$ and $\hat{z}$ the test sample.
 The elements $\left\{ D_i^{(j)} : \text{j} \in \tilde{I}_i \right\}$ are then used instead of $D_i$ for the subsequent scoring function.
-To compute $\tilde{I}_i$, we adapt the existing $\topk{l}$ procedure as $\topki{k}$ to return indices instead of scores directly.
+To compute $\tilde{I}_i$, we adapt the existing $\topk{l}$ procedure as $\topki{k}$ to return indices instead of scores directly: